eromatiya/the-glorious-dotfiles/README.md

 		Linear
 	</b>
 	<br>
 	A setup full of borders and lines.
-And yes, that's the Windows 10 titlebar window control buttons.
-I chose it because it is perfect for the setup called "Linear".
+Awesome right?
 	<br>
 </p>